 Rain Jacket

-In case you didn’t know, Central America has something called the rainforest.
-It’s a safe bet that you’ll be caught in one of the countries many thunderstorms.
-If you are traveling Central America in the wet season , a rain jacket is essential, but I would bring one any time of year just to be safe.
+In case you didn’t know, Central America has a rainforest.
+It’s a safe bet that you’ll be caught in one of the country’s many thunderstorms.
+If you are traveling to Central America during the wet season, a rain jacket is essential, but I would bring one any time of year just to be safe.
 The rain is typically short-lived, but you won’t want to get soaked during that time.

 Loose Pants

 These men’s Vaha pants are lightweight and weigh nothing in a carry-on bag.
-I could literally live in these pants if it were acceptable to wear them for breakfast, lunch, and dinner out.
-While in the Central America, they were a wardrobe staple for nighttime as they are appropriate to wear barefoot out to a restaurant or bar while covering our legs from the pesky mosquitos.
+I could live in these pants if wearing them for breakfast, lunch, and dinner were acceptable.
+In Central America, they were a wardrobe staple for nighttime, as they were appropriate for wearing barefoot out to a restaurant or bar while covering our legs from the pesky mosquitos.

 Hiking Pants